Updated: Jul 9

 Sounds like your mother.
 A woodlark.
 Don’t tell her I said that.

 Adair admired his Father, not for his knowledge of bird calls, but for his unusually bold strides and his large feet.
 Beetle-scrunchers he called them.
 He watched the feet pounding along the pavement and tried to keep to the same tempo, but always found himself falling behind.
 Adair thought of all the tracks they had left behind making this walk from home to school.
 They left tracks like animals.
-In snow, in mud, in dust and in grass, but of course, the tracks stop once they reach the pavements of the town, the clattering of thousands of feet a day leaving nothing behind.
+In snow, in mud, in dust and in grass.
+The tracks stop once they reach the pavements of the town, the clattering of thousands of feet a day leaving nothing behind.
 Adair’s father looked down at the pathway too.
 The path which they walked each day.
-He wondered if it was humans who followed paths, or paths who followed humans and how each day, brought the covering and an uncovering of these tracks.
+He wondered if it was humans who followed paths, or paths who followed humans and how each day, brought the covering and uncovering of these tracks.
 He thought about how they will remember this place and how will it remember them, compacted into the ground.
 The paths of thoughts and the walking of paths both ultimately lead to stories.

 Dad when did you choose to play with clay all day?